oligo-com-au/oligo-api-docs/docs/pay-to/payto-overview.md

 ### 4. Check Payment Status

+Once a payment is initiated, you can check its status using the `GET /payto/payments/<your_payment_uid>` endpoint.
+Or you can listen to the webhook event `payto_payment.*` to get notified about the payment status changes.

 ### 5. Webhooks

-Oligo notifies your server about changes to agreement or payment status via webhooks.
+Oligo notifies your server about changes to agreement or payment status via [webhooks](../payto-webhook.md).
 You can initialize your webhook by providing your own POST webhook endpoint to Oligo for either sandbox or prod.